nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 ## Features

-Several features can be turned on/off on-demand via the `feature` parameter.
+Several features can be turned on/off on-demand via the `feature` parameter.</br>
 This parameter can be set via the local configuration file and the server configuration one.

 If the same feature is defined locally and remotely, then only the local value will be taken into account.